Skip to content

 OpenPhone easily scales with your team so your small business can get the support it needs.
 Our platform offers plenty of automations and integrations to streamline every inbound call or text so you can focus on building better relationships with customers.

-Try out OpenPhone yourself for free for seven days by signing up for a free trial.
+Try out OpenPhone yourself for seven days by signing up for a free trial.

-How do I get virtual business telephone number for my cell phone?
+How do I get a virtual business telephone number for my cell phone?

 For most virtual phone solutions, you can simply sign up for an account (if you haven’t already).
 Then, download their mobile app and log in using the credentials you used to set up the account.

-How can you buy a virtual phone number?
+How can I buy a virtual phone number for my small business?

 Many virtual phone services provide one free phone number per user on your subscription.
 If you want to add more, you can buy local or toll-free numbers from your provider at an additional cost — usually around $5-10 per month.